Remote access with Linux

 - SSH

-- SSH provides a simple but secure text-based login, like telnet one did.
-It can be used to type shell commands.
-SSH can also be used to transfer files, X11 Window data, or other traffic through the same secure channel.
+- SSH provides a simple but secure text-based login, like telnet once did.
+It can be used to type shell commands, transfer files, transfer X11 Window data, or other traffic through the same secure channel.

 - NoMachine NX